nf2337/Mapping-Global-Foodscapes/tutorial6.md

 Then, add the legend using the add legend tool on the left.

-You can change the legend properties from the Item properties panel.
+You can change the legend properties from the **Item properties panel**.
 Unclick the auto update function, and then double click each item to change its name.
 You may also remove the basemap from the legend.

 Finally, edit the fonts, and make the background slightly opaque, and make any stylistic changes.

 ![Image 6](/Mapping-Global-Foodscapes/assets/img/Tutorial-6/6-Tutorial-6.png)

-Once you are done, go to Layout > Export as Image.
+Once you are done, go to **Layout > Export as Image**.
 Save your map, and upload it to the [Tutorial 6 folder](https://drive.google.com/drive/u/0/folders/1xPe0Bdca06R02FTqnUnBSivohygAKkNs).